Microsoft SQL Server 2014 on VMware vSAN 6.2 All-Flash

 In Table 7, the aggregate TPS for the four test scenarios ranged from 7,880

-(checksum enabled with deduplication and compression disabled) to 8,022 (checksum disabled with deduplication and compression disabled).
+(checksum enabled with deduplication and compression deactivated) to 8,022 (checksum deactivated with deduplication and compression deactivated).

 We measured VMware vSAN disk write latency ranging from 1.7ms to 2.1ms by using the default vSAN policy (RAID 1- Mirroring).
 After changing the SPBM policy to erasure coding (RAID 5), the average virtual disk write latency increased to 4.4ms.
 The average disk read latency was less than 2ms in all test scenarios.